Scicom-AI-Enterprise-Organization/SlurmUI/README.md

 Route handlers get their coverage through the integration test — they `import` from `next/server`, which can't be loaded under a vanilla `node:test` process without a Next-aware runner.

+### Job proxy

+Per-job HTTP + WebSocket reverse proxy at `/job-proxy/<clusterId>/<jobId>/*` so users can reach a running job's web UI directly from a browser.
+Generic — works for vLLM's OpenAPI docs, Jupyter, TensorBoard, MLflow, Streamlit, custom FastAPI / Flask / Express apps.
+Toggle from the **Proxy** tab on the job detail page (port + optional label); listing on the cluster's **Proxies** tab.

+Network path: workers usually live on a private network only the controller can reach, so the web server can't TCP-connect to `<workerIP>:<port>` directly.
+Aura solves this with a per-`(clusterId, jobId)` SSH local port-forward (`ssh -N -L <localport>:<workerIP>:<port>`) through the controller — same pattern as the Grafana proxy.
+The HTTP route fetches `http://127.0.0.1:<localport>/<path>`; the WebSocket upgrade hook in `server.ts` opens a raw socket to the same local port and pipes both directions.
+Tunnels are cached in-memory and rebuilt lazily on socket-level errors.

+Path semantics:

+- The `/job-proxy/<clusterId>/<jobId>` prefix is **stripped** before forwarding upstream — `/job-proxy/.../docs` arrives at the service as `/docs`.
+Matches the convention most lightweight services expect (and what vLLM ships with — there's no `--root-path` flag).
+- `X-Forwarded-Prefix: /job-proxy/<clusterId>/<jobId>` is sent so prefix- aware frameworks (FastAPI `root_path` with proxy headers, Werkzeug, Spring's `ForwardedHeaderFilter`) emit correctly-prefixed absolute links.
+- HTML response bodies have absolute-path quoted strings (`href="/foo"`, `url: "/openapi.json"`) rewritten to include the prefix so the browser's next request lands back at the proxy.
+- JSON responses with an `openapi` (3.x) or `swagger` (2.0) field get a `servers: [{ url: "/job-proxy/<clusterId>/<jobId>" }]` injected (or `basePath` for Swagger 2.0) so Swagger UI's "Try it out" curl examples build URLs against the proxy instead of the page origin.
+- 3xx `Location` headers pointing at absolute paths are rewritten the same way.

+Auth: ADMIN, the job submitter, or any active `ClusterUser` member of the same cluster.
+The session JWT is decoded directly in the WS upgrade hook (NextAuth doesn't offer a route-handler equivalent for raw upgrades).

+The Proxy and Expose-metrics tabs both **disable themselves** when the job isn't `RUNNING` — saving a port for a non-running job has no useful effect.

+> **Dev caveat** — `docker-compose.dev.yml` runs `next dev`, which
+> bypasses the custom `server.ts` entrypoint.
+The HTTP side of the
+> proxy works in dev as-is; WebSocket upgrades only fire under the
+> custom server.
+Switch the dev `command` to `npm run dev:custom`
+> (`tsx server.ts`) when you need to test WS proxying locally —
+> production images already use `server.ts`.

 ### Observability